mkz100/clone_catalog/README.md

-# Clone a new catalog from an existing one
+# Clone a new catalog from an existing one in IBM API Connect

 The script [clone_catalog.sh](clone_catalog.sh) will clone all products and APIs and their subscriptions including cOrgs/Apps along with their credentials in a given `source catalog space` to the specified `target catalog space`.